east-sussex-county-council/Escc.Umbraco.Inception/README.md

 If it already exists then it will look for changes.

 **Be aware that some changes you make to the attributes can cause major structural changes of the contentType and Umbraco might remove existing data.**

+## Creating and updating data types

+To create a data type, create a class and decorate it with an `UmbracoDataType` attribute.
+It is useful, but not required, to specify the data type name and property editor as class constants so that you can reference them again when creating properties based on the data type.

+The third argument of the `UmbracoDataType` attribute takes the `Type` of an `IPreValueProvider` implementation.
+This can be the same class (as shown here) or a separate one.
+This approach allows the `IPreValueProvider` to create prevalues in code rather than being restricted to strings specified directly in the attribute.

+    [UmbracoDataType(DataTypeName, PropertyEditor, typeof(MyDataType), DataTypeDatabaseType.Nvarchar)]
+	public class MyDataType : IPreValueProvider
+	{
+	    public const string DataTypeName = "My data type";
+	    public const string PropertyEditor = BuiltInUmbracoDataTypes.CheckBoxList;

+		public IDictionary<string, PreValue> PreValues { get; private set; }

+        // ... code to create prevalues ... //
+	}

+Once created, you cannot update an existing data type.
+This is because Umbraco throws a `DuplicateNameException` if you try to modify the data type itself, or wipes out all existing data if you update the prevalues.
+The recommended approach instead is to modify your type in the Umbraco back office, but also update your code first data type definitions so that any future installations are up-to-date.

 ##Ok, so far so good but now what